OpenSIPS/call-api/README.md

 ## JSON-RPC Method Documentation

-Once a WebSocket channel is established between the client and the API, communication will take place strictly using JSON messages, following the JSON-RPC
+Once a WebSocket channel is established between the client and the API, communication will take place strictly using JSON messages which follow the JSON-RPC 2.0 request/response/notification protocol.
+Note that API _clients are expected to process notifications_ from the API, while their launched commands are being handled asynchronously by OpenSIPS.

 ### CallStart